xiangjunn/tp/docs/UserGuide.md

 **Format:** `calendar`

+* You can view the calendar in 4 different views:
+  * Daily
+  * Weekly
+  * Monthly
+  * Yearly

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

 Alternatively, you can view the calendar using the top menu via `File -> Calendar` or press `F2`.